 Mr Bezeuidenhout also points out, “If you progress to do your practical assessment to become a Practising STMS, your Practising STMS ticket will only be valid for the duration of your Level 2/3Non-Practising.
 When the 2/3 Non-Practising expiry date comes up then the STMS must re-sit the 2/3 Non-Practising Refresher Course”.
 This gives the STMS another 3 years with 2/3 Non-Practising ticket but to maintain their 2/3 Practising a ROPE application or another practical assessment is required.

 The 8-hour Refresher Courses – Level 1 TC, Level 1 STMS and Level 2/3 Non-Practising are structured to cover all the most recent updates to CoPTTM.
 At the same time, the trainer will assess the attendee’s knowledge of CoPTTM through open book tests.

 On these refresher courses, you not only benefit from a shorter course at a reduced price.
 You also get to build on your knowledge and draw on previous experience – these courses are an opportunity for discussion and clarification.
 For those who took some time off, refresher courses give you the confidence to ride the bicycle again – to get your mind back on the game with the newest industry developments and updates.

 Keeping your staff’s training up to date is mandatory.
 The Temporary Traffic Management guidelines of CoPTTM change regularly based on improved safety standards or in some cases relaxations.
-Please note if you initially attended training elsewhere, Parallaxx are an NZTA and NZQA accredited provider and have been moderated by NZTA and can provide your refresher course.
+Please note if you initially attended training elsewhere, Parallaxx is NZTA and NZQA accredited and can provide you or your staff a refresher course.